 5. Save alcohol for earlier in the day

 Drinking alcohol before bedtime increases the number of times you wake up overnight and decreases the number of hours you spend in the deep, REM cycle of sleep where memory consolidation takes place.
 Limit your alcohol consumption to one to two drinks per day and ideally, avoid drinking before bedtime.
 I know right – talk about fun police.

 6. Avoid large meals before bed

 Ever experienced a restless night after a big meal out?
 Consuming a large meal before bed can not only leave you feeling uncomfortable, it also stimulates your metabolism making it difficult to sleep deeply.
 Try and have a lighter meal at night, at least 2 hours before bedtime.
 If you’re a meat eater, the amino acid tryptophan is associated with improvements in both total hours and the efficiency of sleep by increasing nocturnal immobility (REM).
 Often thought to be high in turkey meat but in fact, it’s found in all meats, but slightly higher in the leg meat of poultry (chicken and turkey)

 7. Avoid blue screen lights and use your bed for sleep only

-It’s important to train your body that bed is for sleep.
-Avoid watching television, eating or doing work in bed as this can make it difficult to unwind and power down when it’s actually time to sleep.
+It is important to train your body that the bed is for sleep.
+Avoid watching television, eating or doing work in bed as this can make it difficult to unwind and power down when it’s actually time for bed.
 The blue light emitted from phones, TV’s and computers can disrupt circadian rhythms, making it difficult to get to sleep.
 Try using Night Shift on your screens which automatically shifts the colours of your display to the warmer end of the colour spectrum after dark.